Emergency Food

 FoodShare

-FoodShare is Wisconsin’s first line of defense against hunger.
-Called the Supplemental Nutrition Program or SNAP nationally, this federal program provides food buying power at the grocery store through an EBT card called Quest.
-Eligibility is based upon your household income and size.
-The program requires proof of income, expenses and household members.
+FoodShare provides food buying power at the grocery store through an EBT card called Quest.
+Eligibility is based on household income and size.

 Looking for Help with Food?